Last modified: October 24, 2019

 - independently making decisions about how your data is used in different ways, for different reasons based on different legal bases

-- so that they can decide whether to bid on ad inventory or serve an advertisement and choose the best ad for you using their data and our and our partners' technology (and measure and report on those ads after they're delivered)
+- so that they can decide whether to bid on ad inventory or serve an advertisement and choose the best ad for you using their data and our and our partners’ technology

 - so that certain of them can create demographic and interest profiles to help our clients choose the best ad for you using our and our partners’ technology